-One of the criteria geologists use to determine the age of rock formations is fossil evidence (remains of prehistoric life).
+One of the criteria geologists uses to determine the age of rock formations is fossil evidence (remains of prehistoric life).
 Here, in the Hell Creek Formation, over 10 species of dinosaurs are found.
-The most well known are Triceratops, Edmontosaurus and Tyrannosaurus rex.
+The most well-known are Triceratops, Edmontosaurus, and Tyrannosaurus rex.
 Parts of fish (sturgeon and gar) turtles, lizards, crocodiles, birds, and early mammals are found in these Cretaceous-Age strata.
-In the Paleocene-Fort Union Formation no dinosaur remains are found.
+In the Paleocene-Fort Union Formation, no dinosaur remains are found.
 These Paleocene sediments were deposited after the dinosaurs and many other reptilians became extinct.
 Mammal remains are present but in scant numbers.
-Plant fossils like ginko and sequoia are more common.
+Plant fossils like Ginko and sequoia are more common.

 It is only within the past several million years that erosion dissected these ancient sediments offering us the opportunity to look into the past to that time of evolutionary transition.
 But imagination is required to envision those primeval, tropical environments and creatures, for the setting is quite different now.

 The Present. . .

 Erosion has carved an island of contemporary upland prairie, studded by pines and divided into finger-like mesas by the mostly barren, steep-walled, gullied slopes.
 Instead of Triceratops and Tyrannosaurus Rex, we might see mule deer, cottontails, and turkey vultures.